-Given the size of the company, there is no internal audit function.
-As detailed in section 7.2 of this Corporate Governance Statement, detailed risk assessments are carried out in respect of a wide range of items, and where appropriate and possible, risk mitigation strategies are implemented to minimise the chance of the risks occurring, and to minimise any impact where a risk eventuates.
+Given the company's size, there is no internal audit function.
+As detailed in section 7.2 of this Corporate Governance Statement, detailed risk assessments are carried out regarding a wide range of items, and where appropriate and possible, risk mitigation strategies are implemented to minimise the chance of risks occurring and to minimise any impact where a risk eventuates.